hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * --loopcnt <number>
 * --fc <fcid>

 TODO Plus
 ############

 DONE
 |||||||

 * end of prgfile

+* the fallback predefined program in case

+  * prgfile is not specified

+  * instead fc, loopcnt, ioaddr, ioarg etal is passed.

 TODO
 ||||||

 * iobclose and ssl session shutdown (do I need two calls, most probably not, the doc seems bit confusing)
-* the fallback predefined program in case prgfile is not specified, instead fc, loopcnt, ioaddr, ioarg etal is passed.